zilishen/documentation/content/nms/admin-guides/access-control/oidc-keycloak.md

     1. Set the following environment variable: `export KEYCLOAK_SECRET=<secret>`
     1. Update the NGINX Management Suite OIDC configuration and with the appropriate values:

-- To get the access token, send a POST request with `Content-Type` = `application/x-www-form-urlencoded` to `https://<keycloak-ip>:<port>/auth/realms/<realms-name>/protocol/openid-connect/token` with the following urlencoded args:

-    - client_id = name of the client created
-    - client_secret = "Secret" value obtained from the Keycloak user interface.
-    - grant_type = client_credentials

-    Use the access the resulting token as Bearer token in the Authorization header before sending any NGINX Management Suite or App Delivery Manager API calls for authentication.

 Connect to your NGINX Management Suite instance and run the following commands: